Filial cannibalism: Social factors

-Filial cannibalism in fish
+In fish

 Many species of fish with paternal care exhibit total or partial clutch cannibalism.
 This is likely in order to gain additional energy and nutrients, which might ultimately increase their future reproductive success.
 Cannibalized offspring can act as a food source for the male fish guarding them.

 Often, male fish will consume their entire clutch if it is too small, as the energetic costs of caring for a small clutch may be greater than the reproductive benefits.
 In other fish, filial cannibalism has been observed to regulate male fish's endocrine systems.
 For example, in the blenniid fish Rhabdoblennius nitidus, males have an androgen-dependent brood cycle.
 However, the acquisition of eggs suppresses the secretion of androgen, preventing males from performing courtship displays and obtaining more offspring.
 As a result, R. nitidus males will cannibalize all their eggs when the clutch size is small, so they can reproduce and care for a larger clutch of eggs (and subsequently have more offspring).

 In some cases, the size of the clutch seems to determine whether the male consumes the entire clutch or only part of it.
 For example, in the fantail darter, males seem to consume a fixed number of eggs regardless of clutch size, which may be in order to cover the energy costs of guarding the eggs.
 Since the cost of parental care does not increase significantly with a larger clutch size, having small clutch size may not be worth the amount of care that would have to be invested in it.
 This is further compounded by the fact that in the fantail darter, females prefer males who have already mated and are guarding young eggs, possibly because it would reduce the risk of her eggs being consumed by the male.
 Specifically, females prefer males with young eggs over old eggs, so caring for smaller broods of older eggs may have little to no net benefit to the male.
 As a result, smaller clutches may end up being entirely consumed.